deficollective/defiscan/src/content/protocols/lido-v2.md

 Those contracts are upgradeable by the governance through the `Agent` contract.
 The `Agent` also holds the right to change the exit charge, which could abuse the _Node Operators_' deposited bonds.
 The [Community Staking Module Committee](#security-council) can also report reward stealing from _Node Operators_ in order to penalize them.
 The committee may also pause the staking module at any time, prohibiting _Node Operators_ from claiming their rewards until it is resumed by the governance.

 # Dependencies

+Lido relies on _Node Operators_ to operate the validators.
+The funds are not in the control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
+Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.

+Lido addresses this issue differently for each staking module.
+This is explained in the respective staking modules' subsections of the [protocol analysis](#protocol-analysis).

 # Governance